It’s been a little, while am I right? It feels redundant to say but this year has changed our lives forever.

 The third film in this trilogy wraps up the characters story and teaches us some painfully valuable life lessons.
 How to Train your Dragon 3 explores what it means to accept change, even when it’s painful for us.

-This film deals a lot with the complexity of change.
+The Talking Points: This film deals a lot with the complexity of change.
 Hiccup has come to realize that the friend he loves will never be safe in his world, and he must come to terms with the difficult reality this leaves him with.
 If we love someone, we must always do right be them, even, and especially when it is difficult for us.
+Sample Questions: What was something sad that happened in this movie?
+What was something happy?
+What was something that was both happy and sad?
+Have you ever had a time in your life that was both happy and sad?
+How did you feel?
+What helped you to feel better?

 The Activity